-Cultivating Retail - for a sustainable future
+Cultivating Retail: for a sustainable future

-“This year’s Cultivating Retail conference focuses on the sustainability of the industry in the widest sense.
-By bringing together the supply chain this event gives us a fantastic opportunity to look at what actions we need to be taking now to ensure that we have a robust, viable and relevant industry fit for the future.
+This year’s conference focuses on the sustainability of the industry in the widest sense.
+By bringing together the supply chain this event gives us a fantastic opportunity to look at what we need to be doing now to ensure that we have a robust, viable and relevant industry fit for the future.
 You really can’t afford to miss this one! ”

 We are delighted to announce our host for the day is Daisy McAndrew.
 Daisy was the Special Correspondent for ITV News, having previously served as Economics Editor and Chief Political Correspondent.
 Formerly Andrew Neil’s co-host on The Daily Politics, Daisy has also presented Heaven & Earth and reported on Westminster for BBC Breakfast.
 She now co-hosts the mid-morning show on Talkradio discussing the latest headlines and opinions.

-With many more speakers to be added, book now to avoid disappointment.
-If you have any queries please contact us on 0333 003 3550 or email@example.com
+If you want to know more, please contact us on 0333 003 3550 or firstname.lastname@example.org